hnetty/cs-sprint-challenge-hash-tables/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your answers beforehand.

 1. Hashing functions

+    - Hash functions are functions that are used to map over data over random sized data and fixed values.
+These values are used to provide an index, and are called values, codes, digests, or just hashes

 2. Collision resolution

+    - Issues can arise from collision, because when 2 items are 'hashed' to the same spot we have to have a specific way of resolving it.
+There are many different ways to address this issue.
+You can have open addressing, linear probing, quadratic probing, double hasing, and chaining.

 3. Performance of basic hash table operations

+    - Hash tables are generally O(n) run time complexity which is generally the worst.
+This is because there might be too many elements hashed into the same key, a hash table needing to rehash because it passed the load balance and because of that the runtime is longer.

 4. Load factor

+    - This is a measure that determines when to increase the hash map capacity to maintain the get/put operations of O(1)

 5. Automatic resizing

+    - When resizing occurs, the size is doubled and rounded up to the first prime number

 6. Various use cases for hash tables

+    - Searching for elements withing a large data set
+    - Finding duplicates
+    - Store/Retrieve elements in a large data set quickly

 We expect you to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.